kyma-project/kyma/docs/getting-started/10-create-function.md

   >**TIP:** Separate multiple Function labels in the Console UI with commas.

-  The pop-up box will close and the message will appear on the screen after a while, confirming that the Function was created.
+  The pop-up box will close and a message will appear on the screen after a while, confirming that the Function was created.

 4. In the **Source** tab of the Function details view that opens up automatically, enter the Function's code from the [`orders-function.js`](https://raw.githubusercontent.com/kyma-project/examples/master/orders-service/deployment/orders-function.js) file.